 Ideas into Action

-With Cochlear Center support and involvement, the Consumer Technology Association’s Technology and Standards team defined a voluntary technology standard for the Hearing Number.
-Consumer technology companies can use the standard as a guide when using and implementing the Hearing Number in their products.
-This will help ensure a level of consistency when consumer technology companies use the Hearing Number in their products to educate and inform consumers about their hearing.
-The standards are expected to be available in late 2023.
+The Cochlear Center collaborated with the Consumer Technology Association’s Technology and Standards team to define a voluntary standard for the Hearing Number.
+Entitled Four Frequency Pure Tone Average Testing Methodology and Hearing Wellness Reporting Metric for Consumer-Facing Hearing Solutions (ANSI/CTA-2118), the standard was approved by the American National Standards Institute in 2023, and can be downloaded free of charge via the CTA Store.
+Consumer technology companies will follow this standard when using and implementing the Hearing Number in their products.
+This will ensure a level of consistency when consumer technology companies use the Hearing Number in their products to educate and inform consumers about their hearing.

 CTA has developed many other important standards for consumer technologies in the health and wellness space.
 They created the standard for measuring step counts on consumer wearable or app-based devices.
 The standard and its implementation served as the basis for standardizing technology.
 They also developed the standard for Personal Sound Amplification Performance Criteria, which describes a range of operating parameters for devices that assist with hearing, but that have not gone through the approval process to become prescribed hearing aids.
 This standard served as the basis for over-the-counter, or OTC, hearing aid criteria.